Information Sheet 3 - Questions

 Questions without notice were not formally introduced into the Legislative Council until 1976, when the Standing Orders were amended.
 The first question under these rules was asked on 27 April by John Galbally.
 While questions were asked occasionally before this time, this occurred only by leave of the House (in other words, only if the Minister concerned was prepared to allow the question to be asked).

 The decision to amend the Standing Orders in 1976 to provide for a formal period of Question Time, arose from a decision by Victoria’s Legislative Assembly in 1969 to establish for the first time, a period of 45 minutes for questions without notice.
 Given there were fewer Ministers in the Council, it was considered that a ten minute period was a sufficient period for asking questions.
 This period was extended to fifteen minutes in 1979 and to twenty minutes in 1980.
+In the 58th Parliament, Sessional Orders (these expire with the Parliament) were introduced to permit nine questions from non-Government Members only.
 The Council’s Standing Orders no longer prescribe a set period of time for questions without notice.
 Currently, the Council’s practice is for 10 questions to be asked each sitting day, which usually means five questions are asked by Government Members and five questions are asked by non-Government Members.

 Question Time (Questions without notice)